grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

         'mpg', 'ogv', '3gp', '3g2', 'psd'
     ],

+    // Set this variable to true if you want to remove the file from the server
+    // when a row is deleted.
+The file will also be removed when the user is
+    // removing the file from the upload field.
+    // By default, the file is not deleted from the server in these cases.
     'remove_file_on_delete' => false,

     // Show image preview - As we currently don't have thumbnails to show please keep in mind that the full